derschnee68/web-starter/libs/eslint-config-custom/README.md

-# eslint-config-isquare
+# eslint-config-custom

-Internal ESLint config for the isquare monorepo.
+Internal ESLint config for the monorepo.

 ## Usage